 At night, we sampled Chilean wine and the traditional Pisco Sour, and feasted on ceviche, salmon, and chorillana.
 We watched and participated in a Chilean folk dance and explored the local nightlife.

 By the end of the trip, we had not only a broader understanding of Chile and global business, but felt even more connected as a class!

 -Keilani, Class of 2017

 A core component of the Questrom Honors Program is commitment to community service and service learning.
-Honors Program members must complete 10 community service events (approximately 40 hours) prior to graduation.
+Honors Program members must completed 40 hours of community service prior to graduation.

 The Honors Program Advisory Board organizes group community service events each semester and these volunteer opportunities are a chance for students to give back to their local environment while also spending time with their fellow Honors Program members!

 Organizations that the Honors Program have volunteered with in the past include:

 With approval from Honors Program advisor, Liz Katz, any Honors Program student can plan and lead a community service event in and around Boston.
 We encourage all members to do so at least once during their three years in the program!